DATABASE_SNAPSHOTS view

 Schema

 When you query the MD_INFORMATION_SCHEMA.DATABASE_SNAPSHOTS view, the results contain at least one row per database visible to the user.
-The most recent snapshot for each database is considered the "active" snapshot.
+MotherDuck treats the most recent snapshot for each database as the "active" snapshot.

 In addition, if you have historical snapshots or named snapshots associated with any of your databases, they will show up here too.